Los Angeles Gladiators: Competitive history: 2018–2023

 Los Angeles' first OWL regular season match was on January 10, 2018, and resulted in a 4–0 sweep over the Shanghai Dragons.
 The Gladiators went 10–10 through the first half of the season, prompting them to make roster changes, including the acquisition of tank players Baek "Fissure" Chan-hyung from the London Spitfire in February and Kang "Void" Jun-woo from Contenders team KongDoo Panthera in March.
 Los Angeles reached the playoffs in Stage 3, where they lost to the Boston Uprising, 0–3, in the first round.
 The team thrived in the final stage of the season.
 Behind MVP runner up Fissure, the Gladiators finished Stage 4 with a league-best 9–1 record.
 The team unexpectedly chose the second-seeded Valiant as their first opponents in the Stage 4 playoffs; the Valiant subsequently defeated the Gladiators by a score of 3–2.
 With a 25–15 regular season record, the Gladiators claimed the fourth seed in the season playoffs.
 In their first playoff series, the Gladiators faced the Spitfire.
 The team elected to bench Fissure in favor of Luis "iRemiix" Galarza Figueroa throughout the best-of-three series; although the organization stated that the reason for the change was because Fissure's playstyle was not "right" for the current state of the game, journalist Rod "Slasher" Breslau reported that Fissure was "unhappy with the players on the team not trying hard enough ... and stopped communicating in scrims."
 In the series, Los Angeles won the first match, 3–0.
-However, they lost in the following two matches, despite leading 2–0 to start both of them, ending their playoff run.
+However, they lost the next two matches despite leading 2–0 in both, ending their playoff run.

 In the offseason preceding the 2019 season, the Gladiators made several roster changes, including transferring Fissure to the Seoul Dynasty.
 The team made two core pickups, signing Gee "Roar" Chang-hoon as Fissure's replacement and touted rookie damage player Jang "Decay" Gui-un to play alongside existing damage players Lane "Surefour" Roberts and João Pedro "Hydration" Goes Telles.
 Outside of a six-game winning streak in Stage 2, the team found middling results throughout the season, finishing with a 17–11 overall record and the fifth seed in the season playoffs.
 The Gladiators' first playoff match in the double-elimination tournament was against the Hangzhou Spark on September 5; they defeated the Spark, 4–3, marking the team's first ever playoff series win, including stage playoffs, in franchise history.
 The win advanced the team to the first round in the upper bracket, but they lost to the Vancouver Titans, 2–4, sending them to the lower bracket.
 Los Angeles' season came to an end after the following match, when they were swept 0–4 by the San Francisco Shock.